 How to add an Exchange Online User Mailbox (Office 365)

-Follow these instructions to add your Exchange Online User Mailbox (ex. firstname.lastname@example.org) to your individual workspace in Front.
+Follow these instructions to add your Exchange Online User Mailbox (ex. email@example.com) to an individual inbox in Front.
 A user mailbox is a mailbox that you log into using a username and password.

 - Front will automatically import 50k of your most recent email messages.
 More on the import behavior here.